viv6267/NLP_Project/README.md

 if __name__ == '__main__':
     config_path = 'config.yaml'
     main(config_path)

-"""
+# Params.yaml
+The params.yaml file is typically used in machine learning projects to store configuration parameters and hyperparameters.
+This file helps in managing and organizing settings related to data processing, model training, evaluation, and other aspects of the machine learning pipeline.
+Using a params.yaml file ensures that these parameters are easily accessible, modifiable, and version-controlled.

+# for example:

+data:
+  path: "data/raw/dataset.csv"
+  test_size: 0.2
+  random_seed: 42

+preprocessing:
+  normalize: True
+  normalization_method: "minmax"
+  feature_selection:
+    method: "PCA"
+    n_components: 10

+model:
+  type: "RandomForest"
+  hyperparameters:
+    n_estimators: 100
+    max_depth: 10
+    random_state: 42

+training:
+  batch_size: 32
+  epochs: 50
+  learning_rate: 0.001
+  validation_split: 0.2

+evaluation:
+  metrics:
+    - accuracy
+    - precision
+    - recall

 # Requirements.txt

-> The requirements.txt file is used in Python projects to specify and manage the dependencies needed to run the project.
+The requirements.txt file is used in Python projects to specify and manage the dependencies needed to run the project.
 It lists the libraries and their versions that the project depends on.

-# Purpose:
+# Requirements.txt Purpose:
 1. Reproducibility: Ensures that anyone running the project can install the same dependencies.
 2. Ease of Setup: Simplifies the installation process with a single command.

 The command to install all the dependencies:
-> pip install -r requirements.txt
+#> pip install -r requirements.txt

 # Setup.py